Let me know if you’ve heard of this joke before:

 Lastly, another factor that helps improve SEO is getting backlinks from authoritative sites so this is definitely an area I could work on in the future.

 Getting on the first page of Google is possible even without ads, automated marketing tools, or a large following.
-Whether it takes three weeks, three months, or three years, consider developing the habits of conducting solid research, implementing smart SEO strategies, and providing consistent high quality content.
+Whether it takes three weeks, three months, or three years, consider conducting solid research, implementing smart SEO strategies, and providing consistent high quality content.

 Share in the comments below: What’s your biggest takeaway from this case study?
 How are your SEO strategies treating your blog?
 What tips from this article can you implement immediately?